 Leica Q Typ 116 versus Sony RX100 V

-The Leica Q (Typ 116) and the Sony Cyber-shot DSC-RX100 V are two digital cameras that were revealed to the public, respectively, in June 2015 and October 2016.
-Both the Q Typ 116 and the RX100 V are fixed lens compact cameras that are based on a full frame (Q Typ 116) and an one-inch sensor.
+The Leica Q (Typ 116) and the Sony Cyber-shot DSC-RX100 V are two digital cameras that were announced, respectively, in June 2015 and October 2016.
+Both the Q Typ 116 and the RX100 V are fixed lens compact cameras that are based on a full frame (Q Typ 116) and an one-inch (RX100 V) sensor.
 The Leica has a resolution of 24 megapixel, whereas the Sony provides 20 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

-The side-by-side display below illustrates the physical size and weight of the Leica Q Typ 116 and the Sony RX100 V. Three consecutive perspectives from the front, the top, and the back are presented.
+The physical size and weight of the Leica Q Typ 116 and the Sony RX100 V are illustrated in the side-by-side display below.
+Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the Q Typ 116 – represents the basis or 100 percent across all the size and weight measures).
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the Q Typ 116 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 V is considerably smaller (43 percent) than the Leica Q Typ 116.
 Moreover, the RX100 V is substantially lighter (53 percent) than the Q Typ 116.
-Cameras that are intended for semi-professional or professional use are sometimes a bit bulkier in order to provide them with the necessary ruggedness.
 In this context, it is worth noting that neither the Q Typ 116 nor the RX100 V are weather-sealed.

 |Camera Body Specifications

-The listed prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
+The price is, of course, an important factor in any camera decision.
+The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
 The RX100 V was launched at a markedly lower price (by 76 percent) than the Q Typ 116, which puts it into a different market segment.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 Of the two cameras under consideration, the Leica Q Typ 116 features a full frame sensor and the Sony RX100 V an one-inch sensor.
 The sensor area in the RX100 V is 87 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.0 and 2.7.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.